Mazdeus/virtual-try-on-mustache/ABOUT_PROJECT.md

 - 🔬 **Research platform** for algorithm development

 **Future of the Project:**
 The architecture is designed for extensibility.
-Whether adding more kumis styles, implementing 3D models, or upgrading to deep learning, the modular design ensures smooth evolution.
+Whether adding more kumis styles, or upgrading to deep learning, the modular design ensures smooth evolution.

 ---